"Updated Motolyga": MGT-LB Shown for the First Time at "Army-2024"

 The tracked transporter MGT-LB became the premiere of the International Military-Technical Forum "Army-2024".
-The exhibition featured a prototype of this vehicle, equipped with a remotely controlled machine gun mount.
-The tractor, weighing 16.5 tons, is capable of transporting 2.5 tons of cargo and towing a trailer weighing up to 7 tons.
-In the future, it should replace the MT-LB transporters, which were developed in the 1960s and are still actively used in the special military operation zone.
+The exhibition featured a prototype of this vehicle, equipped with a remotely controlled machine gun.
+The tractor, weighing 16.5 tons, is capable of carrying 2.5 tons of cargo and towing a trailer weighing up to 7 tons.
+In the future, it should replace the MT-LB transporters, which were developed in the 1960s and are still actively used.

-Many MT-LB tractor-transporters are operated in various parts of the Russian army, known to the soldiers under the nickname "motolyga".
+Many MT-LB transporter-tractors are operated in various parts of the Russian army, known to the soldiers under the nickname "motolyga".
 These tracked vehicles, which perform a wide range of tasks, were developed back in the 60s.
-Attempts to modernize these transporters in the 80s did not bring significant success, but the new models presented at the Army-2024 forum may significantly change the situation.
+Attempts to modernize these transporters in the 80s did not bring significant success, but new models presented at the "Army-2024" forum may significantly change the situation.

 One of these models, the MGT-LB ("Product 6448"), demonstrates capabilities that may eclipse the achievements of its legendary predecessor.
 The MGT-LB is designed to perform various tasks, including the delivery of personnel and the towing of artillery systems, especially in difficult conditions, such as mountainous areas.